-Record Keeping
+Record keeping

-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing using our Bromcom recording system.
-Information will be kept confidential and stored securely.
+All concerns will be recorded first hand by the person raising the concern, using the relevant paper or electronic recording system used by visitors, staff and supply staff.
+Concerns will be passed onto the DSL or Deputy DSL in a timely manner.
+DSLs will record any discussions and decisions made on CPOMs, and the reasons for those decisions, Information will be kept confidential and stored securely.
 We will keep concerns and referrals in a separate child protection file for each child.